abhinavrau/product-onboarding-agent/README.md

     cd product-onboarding
     ```

-2.  **Install dependencies using Poetry:**
+2.  **Create Virtual Environment and install dependencies using Poetry:**
     Navigate to the project's root directory (`product-onboarding`) in your terminal and run:
     ```bash
+    python3 -m venv .venv
+    source .venv/bin/activate
     poetry install
     ```
-    This command will create a virtual environment if one doesn't exist and install all the dependencies specified in `pyproject.toml`.
+    This command will create a virtual environment and install all the dependencies specified in `pyproject.toml`.

     **Note on Keyring Errors:** If you encounter a `RuntimeError` related to `keyring` during `poetry install` or `poetry update`, you might need to set the `PYTHON_KEYRING_BACKEND` environment variable.
 Try running the command as follows:
     ```bash